talmago/node-db-migrate/README.md

 npm install -g https://github.com/talmago/node-mysql-migrate
 ```

-After the installation, you can start using the command line.
+After the installation, you can start using the command line as well as the library.

 #### Command line